kyriri/treinadev8-2shipping/README.md

 To stop the application, go back to the command line and press `control + C` (or `^ + C` for Mac users).

+### Demo

+For demonstration purposes, this app comes with some pre-loaded examples.
+These credentials can be used to access the app:
+- admin: admin@email.com, password: 123456
+- user :  user@email.com, password: 123456

 ### Database

-For demonstration purposes, the app comes with some examples already registered on the database.
-They can be deleted by running the command below on the project directory:
+The pre-loaded examples mentioned above can be deleted by running the following command on the project directory:
 `$ rails db:reset`
-(please note this will clean all data, not only the pre-loaded items)
+(please note this will clean all data, not only the demo items)

 ### Test suit